 If anyone can help with Christina’s version, please let us know in the comments below.

 Thanks in advance!

 This article was posted on Friday, July 17th, 2015 at 3:08 pm and is filed under Countries & Cultures, Italian, Italian Dialects, Italian Nursery Rhymes, Italy, Languages, Nursery Rhymes, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.